 2. Are You Getting a Good Value?

 Obtaining up-front price quotes is a critical first step when selecting a web offset printer.
 Try to get at least three price quotes for comparison and be wary of any quote that is much higher—or much lower—than what you’re expecting.
 Ask your print vendor if they can make any cost-saving recommendations to help you economize.
 Paper stock alone can consume 50% or more of your print cost, so a high-value printer is one who can help you bring these costs down.
-For example, Upper Valley Press can help you choose the best stock (including money-saving house stocks), ink, and formats for web offset printing—and we can deliver inline and offline finishing to provide a variety of different product formats.
+For example, Upper Valley Press can help you choose the best stock (including money-saving house stocks), ink, and formats for web offset printing—and we can deliver a variety of different product formats.

 3. How Much Support Do You Need?